semrush/intergalactic/website/docs/components/input-number/input-number.md

 ### Negative value

-If only positive values are allowed in the input, then you can not be able to enter a minus.
+If only positive values are allowed in the input, then you cannot be able to enter a minus.

 ### Zero value